pisymbol/maq/README.md

 maq reviews --by alpha --letter M -n10
 ```

-To query reviews in the range of 45-50% and return the first 10 results of batch 5:
+To query reviews in the range of 45-50% and return the first 10 results of batch 5 (include band info):

 ```
-maq reviews --by rating --rating 50 -n10 --batch 5
+maq reviews --by rating --rating 50 -n10 --batch 5 --bandinfo
 ```

 To dump all reviews into a CSV file: